 Why Choose Us

-We’ll work with each patient’s physicians and specialists to continue their care and keep them updated on the patient’s progress.
+- Coordinated and Compassionate Care: We’ll work with each patient’s physicians and specialists to continue their care and keep them updated on the patient’s progress.
 If a patient needs additional medical services, we can arrange them with other Cleveland Clinic providers.

-While other hospice programs may have “contracted” physicians, we have board-certified palliative or hospice Cleveland Clinic physicians who are solely dedicated to our program.
+- Dedicated Physicians: While other hospice programs may have “contracted” physicians, we have board-certified palliative or hospice Cleveland Clinic physicians who are solely dedicated to our program.
 The strength of our physician support and leadership sets us apart.

-Our hospice is Joint Commission accredited and a member of:
+- Accredited and Trusted: Our hospice is Joint Commission accredited and a member of:

 - National Association for Home Care & Hospice